nxt-insurance/nxt_state_machine/README.md

     # First we setup the states
     state :draft, initial: true
     states :written, :submitted # define multiple states at the same time state :approved
     state :published
-    state :rejected
-    state :deleted
+    state :rejected, negative: true # You can pass options to states that you can query in the transition state :deleted, negative: true do # States can even have custom methods if options are not sufficient def deleted_at
+        Time.current
+      end
+    end

     event :write do
       transition from: %i[draft written deleted], to: :written end

     event :submit do
+      # If you want transitions to take arguments, we recommend to use keyword arguments
-      # When the block takes arguments (instead of only keyword arguments!!)
+      # When the block takes arguments (instead of just keyword arguments) the first argument
-      # the transition is always passed in as the first argument!!!
+      # passed to the block will always be the transition!
-      transition from: %i[written rejected deleted], to: :submitted do |transition|
+      transition from: %i[written rejected deleted], to: :submitted do |transition, *others|
         puts transition.from.enum
         puts transition.to.enum
       end
     end

     event :approve do
+      # use methods as callbacks with run:
       before_transition from: %i[written submitted deleted], to: :approved, run: :call_me_back

       transition from: %i[written submitted deleted], to: :approved do |headline:|